Evolving Collaboration, Dependencies, and Use in the Rust Open Source Software Ecosystem: Code availability

 \section{Code availability}

-Code to recreate the database is included in our Figshare upload: \url{https://figshare.com/s/93158d03416765444650}.
+Code to recreate the database is included in our Figshare \cite{ws2022data} upload: \url{hhttps://doi.org/10.6084/m9.figshare.c.5983534.v1}, and can also be found in a dedicated repository \url{https://github.com/wschuell/repo_datasets}.
 The software is written in the Python programming language.
 The database can be created as either PostgreSQL or SQLite database.
 Version requirements are recorded in the project's Readme file.